-As part of a series of international collaborative courses offered by the Social Sciences and Humanities Unit for the Kyoto University Top Global Course (AGST), the Division of Natural Resource Economics will hold an intensive lecture course entitled “Climate Change, Environment, Agriculture, and Rural Development: The Growing Interaction and Impact” (Special Lecture on Natural Resources Economics VB) , taught by Dr. Witsanu Attavanich from Kasetsart University, Thailand in late January to early February 2023.
+As part of a series of international collaborative courses offered by the Social Sciences and Humanities Unit for the Kyoto University Top Global Course (AGST), the Division of Natural Resource Economics will hold an intensive lecture course entitled “Climate Change, Environment, Agriculture, and Rural Development: The Growing Interaction and Impact” (Special Lecture on Natural Resources Economics VB) , taught by Dr. Witsanu Attavanich from Kasetsart University, Thailand on February 6 and 7, 2023.

 [Intensive, Second semester]